 Before you start the process, you will want to know when to close the pool.
 Ensure your water temperatures are consistently 60 degrees and below.

-Algae have a much harder time growing when water temperatures are colder.
+Algae spores have a much harder time growing when water temperatures are colder.

 Test And Balance Your Water

-A few days before deciding to close, use a testing kit to ensure water chemistry levels are properly balanced.
+A few days before deciding to close, ensure water chemistry levels are properly balanced.

-OPTIONAL: Use a non-copper algaecide like Polyquat 60 for added insurance.
-This isn’t necessary to use, but it can give you a little piece of mind that there is an extra layer of algae protection.
+For added insurance, use a non-copper algaecide like Polyquat 60.
+This isn’t necessary, but it can give you a little piece of mind that there is an extra layer of algae protection.

 Administer the Polyquat 60 per dosing instructions on the product manual.
 Distribute it evenly in the pool with your pool brush.